Workday/canvas-kit/modules/core/react/lib/theming/README.md

 </CanvasProvider>;
 ```

+### Nesting Theme Providers

-This will change the theme for all components.
-However, it is possible to set a theme for a specific
-component or set of components within your React tree.
-This is generally discouraged for consistency
+It is possible to set a theme for a specific component or set of components within your React tree.
-reasons, but may be required in some contexts (a green `Switch` component for example).
-To do this,
+This is generally discouraged for consistency reasons, but may be required in some contexts (a green
-you must use Emotion's `ThemeProvider` component.
+`Switch` component for example).
+To do this, you must use Emotion's `ThemeProvider` component.
+The
+inner theme will override the outer theme.

 ```tsx
 import * as React from 'react';